-- Configuration management of IT systems and applications. - Hardening of systems and applications.
+- Configuration management of IT systems and applications.

+- Hardening of systems and applications.

+- Use of standard builds.

 39 A NAC system typically provides an IP address only after validating that the newly connected device is authorized, by means of some identification (such as a computer's physical address-MAC address-or certificate) or preinstalled client software.